Cedars is one of very few restaurants in Nairobi that has managed to stay relevant for decades.

-Back in the Moi era, this Lebanese restaurant was a hangout place for regime bigwigs, and generally for the then relatively small upmarket clientele living in the area around Kilimani, Kileleshwa and Lavington.
+Back in the Moi era, this Lebanese restaurant was a hangout place for regime bigwigs.
+It mainly catered to the then small upmarket clientele in the area around Kilimani, Kileleshwa and Lavington.

 While the menu has changed substantially since then, the food was, and still is, world class.
 At the beginning of the century, Cedars was considered one of the pricier places in Kenya.
-With Nairobi raising to become something akin to the foodie capital of Africa, a significant number of far more expensive restaurants have opened.
-Cedars, however, has stayed true to its style, and retained the same quality and atmosphere it always had, while only hiking their prices moderately over the years.
+Nairobi has since risen to become something akin to the foodie capital of Africa.
+Along with that rise, many far more expensive restaurants have opened.
+Cedars however, has stayed true to its style, and retained the same quality atmosphere as before.
+Prices have only increased moderately.

-Cedars was the first restaurant in Nairobi to offer shishas, more than a decade before that became the latest craze around the country.
+Cedars was the first restaurant in Nairobi to offer shishas, more than a decade before they became a national craze.
 For the longest time, it was also the only Lebanese restaurant around.

 The only thing seemingly missing on the menu, is some selection of Lebanese wines!

-Like most Kilimani classics, Cedars obviously also features a spacious, lush and green garden, with a fully featured playground as one of their more recent additions.
-Hence, also a very worthwhile option for the weekend family lunch!
+Like most Kilimani classics, Cedars obviously also features a spacious, lush and green garden.
+A well-equipped playground also makes it a great option for weekend family lunches!

 Alas, like the rest of Kilimani, Cedars will soon be giving way to a luxury apartment tower.
 Legends don’t die, though, so it will reappear in a yet-to-be determined location.
 Whereever it goes, I will follow, but that leafy garden on Lenana Road will forever remain my number 1 favorite in Nairobi.